SuzanTurner/PhotoTune/README.md

 2. PIL

 ## Features:
-Four major features : Position.
-Color, Effects, Export
+Four major features : Position, Color, Effects, Export

 ### 1. **Position:**
   - Rotatiof of image from 0 to 360